neodize/rsi-grid-alert-bot/README.md

-🧠 RSI Grid Bot (Hourly)
+🧠 RSI & Grid Scanner Bot Description

-This bot runs every hour to help you identify ideal crypto trading opportunities using two strategies:

-1. 📉 RSI-Based Alerts (Oversold Coins)
+This bot monitors hourly market data for cryptocurrencies using the CoinGecko API.
+It performs two main functions:

+🔻 RSI Monitoring:

-It monitors key coins — BTC, ETH, SOL, and HYPE — and alerts when their RSI (Relative Strength Index) drops below 35 (oversold).For each oversold coin, it generates a personalized Grid Bot Setup, including:
+Tracks BTC, ETH, SOL, and HYPE hourly RSI (Relative Strength Index).

-Optimal price range
+Sends an alert when RSI drops below a certain threshold (typically 35), signaling potential entry points.

+Suggests Futures Grid Bot parameters such as:

+Price Range

-Number of grids (based on volatility)
+Number of Grids (dynamic based on volatility)

-Grid mode, trailing option, and direction (Long)
+Grid Mode (Arithmetic)

+Trailing (Disabled)

+Direction (Long)

-2. 📊 Sideways Market Scanner
+📊 Sideways Market Scanner:

-It also scans the top 50 coins by trading volume and picks 3–5 coins that are:

-In a sideways trend (low volatility, low momentum)

-Ideal for grid bot trading

-For each selected coin, it provides a complete grid bot configuration.
+Scans hundreds of cryptocurrencies every hour to identify coins trading in a sideways range.

+Selects up to 5 trending candidates (excluding BTC, ETH, SOL, HYPE) with flat price action.

+Recommends suitable Grid Bot parameters for each.

+All market data (prices, sparkline trends, RSI calculations) are powered by the CoinGecko API.

+The Telegram bot sends a unified alert combining both RSI-based signals and sideways coin suggestions to help you start a Futures Grid Bot confidently with real-time, data-driven insights.